 “Do tomatoes ripen from the inside out?”
 This was a question sent to us by a reader and at first, we were perplexed.
 First of all, none of us had ever heard this particular fact and, secondly, how odd if it was true.
 One quick search of the Internet showed that this was indeed something that many people believed, but the question still remained — is it true?
 Read on to learn more.

 In order to find the answer to the question as to whether tomatoes ripen from inside out, we scoured the websites of the horticultural departments at many of the universities across the United States.
 At first, we could not find a single mention of this particular ripening process and, as such, assumed that this could not be true.

 That being said, after a little more digging, we have, in fact, found mention of this “inside-out”

-But to further support this, we are going to provide some facts about tomatoes that we do know to be true that would also support that tomatoes do not ripen from the inside out.
+But to further support this, we are going to provide additional facts about how tomatoes ripen.

 Tomato fruits go through several stages of development as they mature.
 When a tomato has reached full size (called mature green), pigment changes occur – causing the green to fade in color before changing to the appropriate varietal hue such as red, pink, yellow, etc.